hiram64/temporal-ensembling-semi-supervised/README.md

 Please look into the script about other settable parameters or run "python main.py --help".
 Although the most of this implementation follows the description of the paper, there are some differences.
 Please see the note below.

 ```
+# Temporal Ensembling
+python main_temporal_ensembling.py

+# PI-model
-python main.py
+python main_pi_model.py
 ```
 Evaluation is done at intervals of 5 epochs.
-In the test, it achieved about 87.3% accuracy at the end of epoch.
+In the test, Temporal ensembling and PI-model achieved about 87.3% accuracy and about 86.7% accuracy respectively at the end of epoch.

 ### Note
 The differences between the paper and this implementation: